OpenMoonRay/openmoonray-docs/docs/user-reference/performance/texture-cache-size.md

 10K lookups).
 Here, even though texture cache size is relatively small, texture accessing is quite healthy and this texture cache size seems optimal.

-The following example is from a texture heavy scene (Animal Logic's ALab) with a small texture cache size.
+The following example is from a texture heavy scene (Netflix Animation Studios ALab) with a small texture cache size.

 ```
 00:41:07    8.4 GB | ---------- OpenImageIO Texture Summary -------------------